mstallmo/tensorrt-rs/tensorrt-sys/README.md

 TensorRT-sys' bindings depends on TensorRT 5.1.5 for the bindings to work correctly.
-While other versions of TensorRT *may* work with the bindings there are no guarantees as functions that are boudn to may have been depricated, removed, or changed in future versions of TensorRT.
+While other versions of TensorRT *may* work with the bindings there are no guarantees as functions that are bound to may have been depricated, removed, or changed in future versions of TensorRT.

 The prerequisites enumerated above are expected to be installed in their default location on Linux.
 See the [nvidia